adrianpike/sneakerdrop/README.md

 ---

+Sneakerdrop supports both one-to-one private messaging and one-to-many public broadcasting, even when individuals are separated by many hops.

 Imagine Alice and Bob need to pass messages, but don't want to reveal their presence directly to each other or to anyone monitoring them.
 Alice sends a message to her sneakerdrop, which adds it to a local `ledger`.
 She `syncs` the